 Construction is the World’s Largest Industry

 Construction, which includes real estate, infrastructure, and industrial structures, ranks as the largest industry in the global economy.
-Construction accounts for 13% of global Gross Domestic Product (GDP), according to McKinsey & Co.
+The industry accounts for 13% of global Gross Domestic Product (GDP), according to McKinsey & Co.

 The industry involves various activities, including architectural design, engineering, project management, procurement of materials, construction site operations, construction management, and post-construction services.